hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/metadata/1-init-new-project.md

 hasura3 local init --dir .
 ```

-This will init a new project in the current directory by creating an empty `metadata.hsl` file.
+This will init a new project in the current directory by creating an empty `metadata.hml` file.

 ## Authenticate your CLI